Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Irradiance, orbits, spin, and climate

 \subsection{Orbital changes}

-The physical basis of orbital changes and of tidal effects on planetary rotation were discussed in Ch.~\ref{ch:torques}.
-Here, we look in some detail at the orbital effects on climate.
-[H-III:11.3.2] ``[T]he distance $d_{\rm p}$ is a prime parameter for the temperature of a planet.
-[S]olar power decreases with the square of the distance or in other words that the relative change of the temperature is 1/2 of the relative\indexit{planetary insolation!distance, eccentricity} change of the distance:
+The physical basis of orbital \indexit{climate!orbital change}changes and of tidal effects on planetary rotation were discussed in Ch.~\ref{ch:torques}.
+Here, we look in some detail at the orbital effects on climate. \ors[III:11.3.2] ``[T]he distance $d_{\rm p}$ is a prime parameter for the temperature of a planet.
+[S]olar power decreases with the square of the distance or in other words that the relative change of the temperature is 1/2 of the relative\indexit{planetary!insolation!distance, eccentricity} change of the distance:

 [\ldots] Because all the planets have elliptical orbits the distance is continuously changing.
 The eccentricity ranges from 0.0068 for Venus to 0.2056 for Mercury.
 The eccentricity of the Earth's orbit is 0.017.
-That means the\indexit{planetary insolation!annual variation at Earth} distance between Earth and Sun is 1.017\,AU at the aphelion compared to 0.983\,AU at the perihelion.
+That means the\indexit{planetary!insolation!annual variation at Earth} distance between Earth and Sun is 1.017\,AU at the aphelion compared to 0.983\,AU at the perihelion.
 This difference results in a change of insolation by about $10^5$\,erg/cm$^{2}$/s'' and would result in $\Delta T_{\rm e|0} \approx 5$\,K throughout the year, but that is strongly dampened by the thermal inertia of Earth's oceans and land masses.

-But not only does ellipticity of orbits lead to seasonal changes, the orbits actually evolve over time.
-[H-III:11.3.3] ``[A]ll the bodies in the Solar System are gravitationally coupled.
-This was known already since Newton's time. [\ldots\ It] was Milutin\indexit{Milankovic climate forcing} Milankovic \indexit{climate change!Milankovic forcing} who, for the first time, worked out the mathematical details of these disturbances [\ldots] There are three orbital parameters of the Earth which are affected by the other planets, the Sun, and the Moon.
+But not only does ellipticity of orbits lead to seasonal changes, the orbits actually evolve over time. \ors[III:11.3.3] ``[A]ll the bodies in the Solar System are gravitationally coupled.
+This was known already since Newton's time. [\ldots\ It] was Milutin\indexit{Milankovic climate forcing} Milankovic \indexit{climate!change!Milankovic forcing} who, for the first time, worked out the mathematical details of these disturbances [\ldots] There are three orbital parameters of the Earth which are affected by the other planets, the Sun, and the Moon.

-{\bf (1) Orbital eccentricity:} [\ldots\ Integration over a full year] reveals the following relationship between the relative change in the annual amount of solar radiation $S$ received by Earth and the relative change in the\indexit{insolation!variation with orbital eccentricity} eccentricity $e$:
+{\bf (1) Orbital eccentricity:} [\ldots\ Integration over a full year] \indexit{orbital!eccentricity}reveals the following relationship between the relative change in the annual amount of solar radiation $S$ received by Earth and the relative change in the\indexit{insolation!variation with orbital eccentricity} eccentricity $e$: